matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 or:

 > Reject H<sub>0</sub> if the p-value associated with the test statistic is less than or equal to α.
-Fail to reject H<sub>0</sib> otherwise.
+Fail to reject H<sub>0</sub> otherwise.

-Both forms of the decision rule yield the same conclusion, but using the p-value allows readers of the study to select their own significance level and determine whether the result is still significant.
+Both forms of the decision rule yield the same conclusion but using the p-value allows readers of the study to select their own significance level and determine whether the result is still significant.

 In step 4, we carry out the test by computing the test statistic we selected in step 2.